JensPLarsen/ChromeExtension-GoogleDocsUtil/README.md

 # ChromeExtension-GoogleDocsUtil
 When writing a Chrome Extension, in some cases you want to work with Google Docs.
-But working with Google Docs is not easy, it does not follow the normal way of interacting with a homepage from a chrome extension.
+But working with Google Docs is not easy, it does not follow the normal way of interacting with homepages from a Chrome Extension.

-This JS script is made to help getting the text and caret position in a Google Docs document from a Chrome Extension.
+This googleDocsUtil.js script is made to help interacting with a Google Docs document.

+# Features
+Get the text of the Google Docs document
+Get the caret index in the Google Docs document Highlight from/to index in the Google Docs document Remove highlight

+# Limitations
+It can only get the text of what is loaded in Google Docs.
+If you have many pages in a Google Docs, the first time you open the document Google Docs will only load the text of first page.
+This means we can only get the text of the first page before the user scrolls to the bottom of the page.

+# Not implemented
+Get the selected text
+Get the other peoples caret index

 # MIT License
 Copyright (c) 2017 Dictus ApS